Find out more about Bob Atkinson

 Our round-up of the best British beaches includes the cream of the old favourites as well as some luscious, more hidden coves around the country.

 Brighton, south east England

 This fun-time south coast town is one of the originals.
 Today it’s just as much a piece of London by the sea as it is a beach resort, with many treating it as a stylish but more laidback escape from the big city.

 You can explore the pier and shingle beach, swim in the Channel or head into town for a whirl around the quirky and decadent Royal Pavilion, built as a seaside home for George, Prince of Wales.

 Find hotels in Brighton in all price ranges.

 Blackpool is THE place to go for everything making up a traditional British seaside resort.

-Ice cream, candy floss, kiss-me-quick hats and rock candy to get stuck into.
-There are also world class theme park rides at Blackpool Pleasure Beach, a long sand beach, three piers and wall to wall entertainment from the immense Comedy Carpet – a concrete art work incorporating jokes and music hall catchphrases – at the foot of Blackpool Tower, to West End shows such as Mamma Mia! at the Opera House in the Winter Gardens complex.
+There’s ice cream, candy floss, kiss-me-quick hats and rock candy to get stuck into.
+There are also world-class theme park rides at Blackpool Pleasure Beach, a long sand beach, three piers and wall-to-wall entertainment from the immense Comedy Carpet – a concrete art work incorporating jokes and music hall catchphrases – at the foot of Blackpool Tower, to West End shows such as Mamma Mia! at the Opera House in the Winter Gardens complex.

 Add in sea front trams, donkey rides, horse and trap trips, a superb zoo, fortune tellers and the Illuminations light show in early autumn and you have the UK’s premier resort.